4 Helpful Considerations When Choosing Between the Best Outboard Motors

 3. Fuel Injection Types

-Outbound motors use one of the three fuel injection systems: Direct Fuel Injection (DFI), Electronic Fuel Injection (EFI) and carbureted system.
-One of the primary differences between the three types is the way they operate.
+Outbound motors use one of three fuel injection systems: Direct Fuel Injection (DFI), Electronic Fuel Injection (EFI) or a carbureted system.
+One primary difference between the three types is how they operate.- Carbureted systems are the oldest, but they have some disadvantages.
+They lag behind the DFI and EMI alternatives in terms of fuel economy.

-• DFI systems inject fuel right into the engine cylinders.
+- DFI systems inject fuel right into the engine cylinders.
 Carbureted systems rely on the airflow and fuel amount that enter the engine.

-• EFI, as you might have guessed, refers to the system that controls the air and the fuel using electronic systems.
+- EFI, as you might have guessed, refers to the system that controls the air and the fuel using electronic systems.

 Of these three fuel injection types, the carbureted systems are the least expensive.
 However, when you weigh in all the qualities, both EFI and DFI come out as far better choices.